openedx/edx-documentation/en_us/shared/accessibility/supporting_learners_diverse_needs.rst

 access to courses from any location, at any time, and through the use of assistive technologies.

-EdX is dedicated to creating a platform that is not only itself accessible, but also enables course content creators to create accessible content.
+edX is dedicated to creating a platform that is not only itself accessible, but also enables course content creators to create accessible content.
 If you encounter platform issues that you believe might affect your ability to provide accessible course content, please contact us at accessibility@edx.org.